MarkStreek/QuintorCatalogBackEnd/README.md

 After the checking the bearer presence, the method extracts the token from the header.
 The token is then used to extract the username from the token.
 The username is then used to get the user details from the database.
 The user details are then used to check if the token is still valid.

-An additional check is being made to see if the user is not empty or userdetails are epmty.
+An additional check is being made to see if the user is not empty or User details are empty.
 After those checks are good, the UsernamePasswordAuthenticationToken is being created.
 This token is then used to set the security context.

 If the token is not valid, the request will be denied/caught by the exception handler.
 More on the exception handler later.

 Additionally, the Auth package contains the security configuration in which the end points are being configured. /auth/login, for example is accessible for everyone, this is defined in the security configuration (`SecurityConfig.java`). `PasswordConfig.java` class contains the password encoder.
 The passwords in the datbase are encoded using the BCryptPasswordEncoder.
 The method in the `PasswordConfig.java` class is used to decode the password when a user is trying to login.
 [Read more about BCrypt Encoding](https://en.wikipedia.org/wiki/Bcrypt).

-The password encrtpyon method could be changed to a different, probably better alternative.
+The password encryption method could be changed to a different, probably better alternative.
 Make sure, to also change the encoding method for storing the password.
 I.e., if you change the decoder also change the encoder (but this makes sense, right?).

 ### Configuration

 The configuration package contains two classes.
-One of these classes is responsible for putting some test data in the database, everytime the application starts up.
+One of these classes is responsible for putting some test data in the database, every time the application starts up.
 This class probably should be empty/or deleted, when starting the application in production.
 The `WebConfig.java` class contains a single method that makes sure the request from localhost:3000 are not failing because of the CORS policy.

 ```java
 // WebConfig.java